rsg-argentina/rsg-argentina/content/authors/Carla/_index.md

 +++

 # About me
-Carla Padilla Franzotti holds an MS degree in Biotechnology from the National University of Tucumán, Argentina.
+Carla Padilla Franzotti holds an BSc. degree in Biotechnology from the National University of Tucumán, Argentina.
 She is currently a CONICET doctoral fellow and aims to deepen the knowledge of protein-protein interactions mediated by linear motifs, in order to achieve a more complete description of their biological role.